 New Markets Tax Credit

-Federal and state New Markets Tax Credit (NMTC) programs spur revitalization efforts in low-income and distressed communities by providing tax credit incentives to private investors.
-Without the NMTC, many projects in low-income communities would not be possible.
+Federal and state New Markets Tax Credit (NMTC) programs spur revitalization efforts in low-and moderate-income and distressed communities by providing tax credit incentives to private investors.
+Without the NMTC, many projects in low-and moderate-income communities would not be possible.

 - For investors, the NMTC helps mitigate financing risk by providing a 39% federal income tax credit over a seven-year period on the amount of their investment.